shahidk550/codingTasks/README.md

 # Project 2 - Email.py  <a name="p2"></a>
-Email management service that alllows users to view and marks emails as read.
+Email management service that allows users to view and mark emails as read.

-The program poppulates an inbox with emails and lists emails with thier subject, read emails by selecting from an index and identify unread emails.
+The program populates  an inbox with emails and lists emails with their subject, read emails by selecting from an index and identify unread emails.

 The main purpose of this task was to learn how to use objects orientated programming concepts.